PRESERVING AND PROMOTING THE HISTORY OF THE TOWN OF WAPPINGER,

 Scheduled Mesier Homestead Tours

-Tours on select Saturdays are offered every half-hour from 11:30am – 2pm.
-Advanced reservations are preferred and can be purchased online, but walk-ins will be accommodated if safety limitations allow.
-Attendance will be limited to aid in social distancing and facemasks are required of all visitors.
+half-hour from 1pm – 3:30pm.
+Advanced tickets are suggested and can be purchased online, but walk-ins will be accommodated if safety limitations allow.
+Attendance may be limited to aid in social distancing and facemasks are strongly encouraged while in the building.

 Weekday tours are our Signature Experience private tours; day and time are flexible but advanced reservations are required.

 For more information and to view available tours on our Events page, press the “View Scheduled Tours” button.